Miredgjy/cg-site/_pages/pages/documentation/permissions.md

 \*Note if a user already belongs to these agencies FDIC, EPA, NIH, GSA, DOJ, OMB or has existing cloud.gov credentials they can use their existing account login information to authenticate into Pages.

-Netlify CMS users **must** login to pages.cloud.gov prior to using the content editor.
+Decap CMS users **must** login to pages.cloud.gov prior to using the content editor.

 ## Site permissions